 where n1 and n2 are refractive indices of core and cladding respectively.

-NA is unitless dimension.
-We can also define as the angles at which rays will be propagated by the fiber.
+NA is a unitless dimension.
+We can also define the angles at which rays will be propagated by the fiber.
 These angles form a cone called the acceptance cone, which gives the maximum angle of light acceptance.
 The acceptance cone is related to the NA

 Æ = arc sing (NA) or